ariebovenberg/gentools/README.rst

     :alt: Maintainability

-like itertools, but for generators
+like itertools, for generators, generator functions, and generator-based coroutines.

 Examples
 --------